LucasBorboleta/Baltek/docs/DESIGN.md

 - Each turn has to be confirmed.
 - Each turn can be undone.
 - A single move cannot be undone.
-- The selection of the source box can be unselected, if the destination box is not already selected.
+- The selected source box can be unselected, if the destination box is not already selected.
 - The sprint bonus can be unselected, if the destination box is not already selected.

 ## Design patterns